All our Technical scuba diving courses and Tec diving specialties.

 A tec diver does dive its dive tables.
 During a technical diving course, you will learn to do your decompression tables as you will be able to do decompression dives.
 A tech diver does not need a diving computer, just a bottom timer.

 Overall tec diving allows you to go deeper, for example to visit a wreck at 80 meters (260 feet), and stay longer like 2 or 3 hours underwater if you want.

 But your technical knowledge can be applied to your recreational diving like staying one hour at just 20 meters (100 feet), if you wish, carrying a poney like a little 5.7 liters' tank (AKA a S-40 cylinder) of fifty percent nitrox to clean up on the way back.

 Our Tec scuba diving courses, Tec classes and lessons.

-Although we do have tec instructors from many different agencies, we mainly teach technical diving from the PADI and SSI scuba agencies (RAID as well).
+Although we do have tec instructors from many different agencies, we mainly teach technical diving from the PADI diving agency.
 We are also a dive center partner with GUE (Global Underwater Explorers).